So you’ve decided to move to Portugal? Great choice!

 With a D7 visa, you can get residency in Portugal and access the following benefits:

-- Access to Portugal’s high-quality state healthcare, most of which is free or low-cost to the end user.
+- Access high-quality state healthcare, most of which is free or low-cost

-- The opportunity to bring your family to Portugal using the EU family reunification program.
+- Bring your family to Portugal using the EU family reunification program.

 - Full Portugal residency rights without the large investment needed for the Golden Visa.